-South Yorkshire Pensions Authority is using its powers under Regulation 59 of the Local Government Pension Scheme Regulations 2013, Pension Administration Strategy, to consolidate its former Service Level Agreement documents, which were signed by Employing Organisations on a voluntary basis when they were first introduced and only made compulsory for new organisations joining the Fund later, into, and make them an integral part of, this formal Administration Strategy document.
+South Yorkshire Pensions Authority is using its powers under Regulation 59 of the Local Government Pension Scheme Regulations 2013, Pension Administration Strategy, to consolidate its former Service Level Agreement documents, (which were signed by Employing Organisations on a voluntary basis when they were first introduced and only made compulsory for new organisations joining the Fund later), into, and make them, an integral part of, this formal Administration Strategy document

-The publication of this Strategy following consultation with Employers means that there will no longer be a requirement for Employers to have a separate SLA with SYPA.
-It will be an implicit acceptance that the publication of this strategy means that ALL Employing Organisations in the South Yorkshire Pension Fund have agreed the strategy and have therefore signed up to the standard Fund SLA and the service standards contained within those former agreements.
+The original publication of, and any subsequent revisions and amendments to, this Strategy follows consultation with Employers and means that there will no longer be a requirement for Employers to have a separate SLA with SYPA.
+It is implicit that this strategy, and therefore the Service Level Standards contained within it, applies to ALL Employing Organisations participating in the South Yorkshire Pension Fund.